Technology-Notes/lukesampson-scoop-wiki/Why-PowerShell?.md

-Scoop tries to 'just work' whether you run it from Powershell or cmd.exe, but **I recommend using Powershell** instead.
+Scoop tries to 'just work' whether you run it from PowerShell or cmd.exe, but **I recommend using PowerShell** instead.
 Here's why.

 ### Yes, Powershell has problems

 * The `Verb-Noun` verbosity, commands that were seemingly not designed to be typed
-* It's disabled by default
 * The ISE—a GUI for a command line interface.
 I know the commands are hard to type—but is point-and-clicking a solution?
-* The name Powershell, and the unofficial abbreviation PoSH.
+* The name PowerShell, and the unofficial abbreviation PoSH.
 Cringe.
 * &ldquo;Everything's an object!&rdquo; ends up feeling clumsy.
 Sometimes text is just easier to work with.
 Support for primitives, arrays and hashes would have been enough.
 * Modules.
 Who knows how they work?
 * Doesn't seem like a first class shell within Windows